boundary/meter-plugin-nginx-plus/README.md

-# Boundary Nginx Plus Plugin
+# TrueSight Pulse Nginx Plus Plugin

-A Boundary plugin that collects metrics from an Nginx Plus instance.
+A Nginx plugin that collects metrics from an Nginx Plus instance.
 This plugin is not intended for the Nginx F/OSS edition as fewer metrics are available there.

 ### Prerequisites